JasperFx/marten/documentation/documentation/events/projections/index.md

 * _Async Projections_ - a type of projection that runs in a background process using an [eventual consistency](https://en.wikipedia.org/wiki/Eventual_consistency) strategy, and is stored as a document
 * _Live Projections_ - evaluates a projected view from the raw event data on demand within Marten

-## Event Metadata in Projections

-First off, please be aware that **event metadata like stream version and sequence number are not available duing the execution of inline projections.** If you need to use event metadata in your projections, please use asynchronous or live projections.

-## Projecting from One Event to One Document
+## Transformations

+Transformations project from one event type to one document.
 If you want to have certain events projected to a readside document and the relationship is one to one, Marten supports this pattern today with the .Net `ITransform` interface:

 <[sample:ITransform]>